atamberg/cs341-firegl/final/final.md

 Some of these fields are likely unnecessary or weren't fully used in our project (e.g., `last_used_particle`, since `find_unused_particle` also returns the index of the last used particle).

-To prevent a mesh from being rendered at the container's base position we excluded particles from all of the depth-related shaders (e.g., `pre_processing_sr.js`, `map_mixer.js`) as well as from the lighting shaders (e.g., `no_blinn_phong` material propery) which is recommended for billboards but not strictly necessary for other types of particle meshes.
+To prevent a mesh from being rendered at the container's base position we excluded particles from all of the depth-related shaders (e.g., `pre_processing_sr.js`, `map_mixer.js`) as well as from the lighting shaders (e.g., `no_blinn_phong` material property).
+Disabling shading is recommended for billboards but not strictly necessary for other types of particle meshes.

 ##### GPU Instancing